kakokat/BentoML/docs/source/guides/building_bentos.rst

         - "conda-forge"

 Here, we need the conda-forge repository to install numpy with conda.
-The ``channels`` field let's us specify that to the BentoML service.
+The ``channels`` field lets us specify that to the BentoML service.

 In a preexisting environment, running ``conda export`` will generate an ``environment.yml`` file to be included in the ``environment_yml``